Aitia-IIOT/ah5-docs-java-spring/docs/support_systems/translation_manager.md

 **discovery**

-This service operation checks a list of possible providers for a service operation and returns only those that can be used by the requester via a translation bridge using the currently available translators.
+This service operation checks a list of possible providers for a service operation and returns only those that can be consumed by the requester via a translation bridge using the currently available translators.

-:material-arrow-right-thin: Example: [generic_http](../api/translationmanager/translation-bridge-generic-http.md#discovery) TODO | [generic_https]((../api/translationmanager/translation-bridge-generic-http.md#discovery) TODO <br />
+:material-arrow-right-thin: Example: [generic_http](../api/translationmanager/translation-bridge-generic-http.md#discovery) TODO | [generic_https](../api/translationmanager/translation-bridge-generic-http.md#discovery) TODO <br />
-:material-arrow-right-thin: Example: [generic_mqtt]((../api/translationmanager/translation-bridge-generic-mqtt.md#discovery) TODO | [generic_mqtts]((../api/translationmanager/translation-bridge-generic-mqtt.md#discovery) TODO
+:material-arrow-right-thin: Example: [generic_mqtt](../api/translationmanager/translation-bridge-generic-mqtt.md#discovery) TODO | [generic_mqtts](../api/translationmanager/translation-bridge-generic-mqtt.md#discovery) TODO

 **negotiation**

 This service operation allows consumers to create a translation bridge to one selected provider's one particular service operation.
-It ia possible to do discovery during the negotiation if no prior discovery is happened.
+It is possible to do discovery during the negotiation if no prior discovery is happened.

 :material-arrow-right-thin: Example: [generic_http](../api/translationmanager/translation-bridge-generic-http.md#negotiation) TODO | [generic_https](../api/translationmanager/translation-bridge-generic-http.md#negotiation) TODO<br />
 :material-arrow-right-thin: Example: [generic_mqtt](../api/translationmanager/translation-bridge-generic-mqtt.md#negotiation) TODO | [generic_mqtts](../api/translationmanager/translation-bridge-generic-mqtt.md#negotiation) TODO